goblimey/rplidar_sdk_go/README.md

 The default speed of the spinning platform is 720 revs per minute (12 per second).
 The StartScan operations starts the device scanning.
 It scans continuously, collecting measurements until the controller issues a Stop operation.
 While the device is scanning, the GrabScanData operation grabs a full circle of measurements into the memory of the host computer.
-They start at whatever angle the platform is pointing to when the scan grab starts, so they are usually out of order, for example, if the scan yields 360 measurements starting at exactly 35 degrees, the list will start with the measurement for that angle, followed by the ones for 36 degrees to 359 degrees, followed by the measurements for 0 degrees to 34 degrees.
+The meaurements start at whatever angle the platform is pointing to when the scan grab starts, so they are usually out of order.
+For example, if the scan yields 360 measurements starting at exactly 35 degrees, the list will contain the measurement for 35 degrees, 36 degrees, ...
+359 degrees, 0 degrees, ...
+34 degrees.

 Actually, the device I used to test the software typically returns about 300 measurements in each scan, with the angle starting at a value such 35.6 and incrementing by 360/300, which is 1.8 degrees.